avatar-kaleb/gatsby-starter-ggt-material-ui-blog/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-Gatsby Themes are currently in development so we use the `__expetimentalTheme` option, to resolve and pass in theme options within our `gatsby-config.js` file.
+Gatsby Themes are passed as a plugin, and we can use theme options within our `gatsby-config.js` file to override options.
 Configure your theme by passing in the siteMetadata options you want :)

   ```
   // gatsby-config.js